 Sheffield Wednesday announced Chansiri as the Owls’ latest owner on January 29, 2015 after he paid Mandaric £37m.
 The Thai businessman gained 100% of the club’s shares after successfully buying out the Serbian-American.
 It ended Mandaric’s four-year spell at Hillsborough after weeks of discussions.

-Mandaric had not hid his desire to sell the South Yorkshire natives he rescued from administration in 2010.
+Mandaric had never hid his desire to sell the South Yorkshire natives he rescued from administration in 2010.
 The former Portsmouth owner bought the Owls for just £1 after injecting a further £7m to help clear the club’s debts.
 But Sheffield Wednesday continued to register losses over the following years.

 Azerbaijani businessman Hafiz Mammadov had also held negotiations with Mandaric over becoming Sheffield Wednesday’s new owner.
 But discussions between the pair over a potential £45m takeover collapsed in September 2014.
 The Owls had announced in July 2014 that the takeover was delayed.